DANCING PANDAS

 Plovdiv a view from Old Town

 Once we started exploring all of Plovdiv’s nooks and crannies, we understood how large it really is.
 There is so much to see there and in the vicinity.
-Here is what we really enjoyed in Plovdiv and what makes the city a must visit on any Bulgaria itinerary:
+Here is what we really enjoyed in our Plovdiv itinerary and what makes the city a must visit on any Bulgaria itinerary:

 Kapana